Updated: June 23, 2022

-When so many organizations fail, what is the secret to success and prosperity in today’s world of rapid and radical change?
+It’s not uncommon to think about the secret to success and prosperity in today’s world of rapid and radical change.

-In Peter Senge’s 1990 book The Fifth Discipline, five disciplines are introduced as a set of guiding principles to enable organizations to convert to a “learning organization”.
+In the book, The Fifth Discipline, the author Peter Senge has introduced us to a set of guiding principles.
+These principles enable evolving organizations to convert to a “learning organization.”
 To strive for these aspirational principles means moving towards functional integration, group learning, collaboration and continuous growth.

-Organizations that have adapted the learning model take a holistic approach to challenges.
-Every element in a system is interconnected.
-Treating problems in isolation won’t solve them.
+Organizations that have adopted this learning model have set themselves for a holistic approach to challenges.
+Because every element in a system is interconnected, tackling them in isolation isn’t beneficial.

-Systems Thinking means seeing the overall structure of an organization and the interconnectedness of its elements.
-It is a complex system, and like anything in a dynamic environment, organizations must continually adapt and improve in order to survive.
+Systems thinking means envisioning the overall structure of an organization and the interconnectedness of its elements.
+Your organization is a complex system, and like anything in a dynamic environment, it must continually adapt and improve to survive.

-Personal Mastery means a commitment to personal growth and self awareness on the part of the individual.
-It is seeing the impact of one’s behaviour in the context of the group and being willing to have one’s personal beliefs and values challenged.
+Personal mastery means a commitment to personal growth and self-awareness on the part of the individual.
+It is observing the impact of one’s behaviour on a group of people and being willing to have one’s personal beliefs and values challenged.

-Mental Models refers to deeply ingrained assumptions and generalizations that influence how people understand the world.
-Reframing one’s mind for flexibility, learning and adapting allows one to overcome mental blocks, and move to the vision of where a company is going.
+Mental models refer to deeply ingrained assumptions and generalizations that influence how people understand the world.
+Reframing one’s mind for flexibility, learning and adapting allows one to overcome mental blocks and move to the vision of where a company is going.

 Conversation, reflection, and inquiry in a team setting can build the foundation for a shared vision of change.
-When teams composed of diverse people start “thinking together” and sharing experience it is the best way to find innovative solutions to problems.
+When teams are composed of diverse people who start “thinking together” and sharing experiences, it is the best way to find innovative solutions to problems.

-The topic of this article is covered in the curriculum for the Schulich ExecEd course Masters Certificate in Organization Development and Change (starting April 15, 2019).
-The program is designed to help managers and leaders support organizational change at any level, through design and facilitation for maximum benefit.
+Lifelong learning is crucial for an organization that focuses on constant improvement and productivity.
+The more people in an organization improve, the more value they can bring to the company.
+Schulich ExecEd’s Masters Certificate in Organization Development and Change helps managers and leaders support organizational change at any level through design and facilitation for maximum benefit.